SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

 ## Pseudo Code for TCP Protocols

-We give pseudo code to analyze TCP protocols as follows.
+We give a pseudo code to analyze TCP protocols as follows.

     // connect to socket
     s = socket();